RobinRibaric/Chat-App-Server-with-Express-Socket.io-and-Typescript/README.md

   2. cd into Server folder.
   3. Run npm install.
   4. Run node index.js;
-  5. Download or clone the client version of the chat app to use chat.
+  5. Download or clone the client version of the chat app and run it to use chat.
+     Link and instructions for the client: (https://github.com/RobinRibaric/Chat-App-Client-With-Typescript-Socket.io-and-React);
+  6. Happy chatting!